 Abstract:

-Methods Clinical isolates of Mycobacterium tuberculosis were collected from 11 cities in Hebei Province between 2022 and 2023..
-After species identification and phenotypic drug susceptibility testing (pDST) using the proportion method, 152 MDR-MTB isolates were subjected to WGS analysis.
-The drug resistance mutation sites were identified by aligning with the genome sequence of H37Rv, and the sensitivity, specificity, and consistency of WGS for predicting resistance to 10 anti-tuberculosis drugs were evaluated using pDST results as the gold standard.
+Methods Clinical isolates of M. tuberculosis were collected from 11 cities in Hebei between 2022 and 2023.
+After species identification and phenotypic drug susceptibility testing (pDST) with proportion method, 152 MDR-MTB isolates were subjected to WGS.
+The drug resistance mutation loci were identified by alignment with the genome sequence of H37Rv, and the sensitivity, specificity, and consistency of WGS in the detection of the resistance of MDR-MTB to 10 anti-TB drugs were evaluated by using pDST results as the gold standard.

-Conclusion WGS demonstrated good performance in predicting resistance to INH, RFP, FQs, Km, Am, and Cm, indicating high potential for application in tuberculosis diagnosis and drug resistance surveillance.
+Conclusion WGS demonstrated good performance in the detection of the resistance of MDR-MTB to INH, RFP, FQs, KM, AM, and CM, indicating high potential for the application in TB diagnosis and drug resistance surveillance.